Aha43/Hit/README.md

 ### Using unit test frameworks to run HIT integration tests

 Since *test runs* are run independentely they can be test in a unit test framework and so take advantage of the existing tools around unit test frameworks (continues integration, IDE test runner integration,...).
-The following code snippet shows testing of the CRUD operations for both repository implementations using XUnit, one test for each:
+The following code snippet shows testing of the CRUD operations for both repository implementations using XUnit, one test for each system configuration:
 ```csharp
 public class CrudTests
 {